Primer on Cabinda

 In the meantime our driver Jovanny also successfully flagged down a Good Samaritan to spare a tire.

-After an hour, the tire was quickly replaced and we drove another hour and reached the Monument to the Treat of Simulambuco.
+After an hour, the tire was quickly replaced and we drove another hour and reached the Monument to the Treaty of Simulambuco.

 It somehow still exists despite etching in Portuguese that Cabinda should be an independent country from Angola!